 Although the village has a few quiet beaches and rich verdant forests

 with scenic waterfalls, few intrepid tourists venture out to this part

 Trat is a small town situated approximately 320 kilometres (200 miles) from Bangkok.
-This town is Thailand’s south eastern-most province with the sheer beauty of the Khao Banthat mountain range forming a natural boundary between Thailand and Cambodia.
+This town is Thailand’s south-eastern-most province with the sheer beauty of the Khao Banthat mountain range forming a natural boundary between Thailand and Cambodia.
 Trat offers all visitors the chance to experience true nature through its enchanting scenic beauty.

-Offshore there are 52 islands of various sizes, all with pure white sandy beaches and unspoiled coral reefs.
+Offshore there are 52 islands of various sizes, all with pure white sandy beaches and unspoilt coral reefs.
 Trat is also your gateway to the idyllic island resort of Koh Chang.
 As with Chanthaburi, Trat is a very important ruby-mining province, with the most famous gem market located in Bo Rai District, some 50 kilometres (30 miles) north of the Cambodian border.

 Koh Chang Island

 is another enchanting island situated approximately 300 kilometres (180 miles) miles south-east from Bangkok.
 This island was also originally

 a weekend getaway for local travellers as was Koh Samet the island's